First Alert Weather Days this Week for Arctic Cold, Snow, Wind

 MONDAY-TUESDAY: The warm-up continues each day with a chance of light snow!
 It will still be cold but we should see temperatures above zero for much of the day.
 We have a chance at another round of snow during the morning hours.
 Temperatures will start the day in the negative single digits and reach up to the positive single digits or low teens.

 FIRST ALERT WEATHER DAY - THURSDAY: Arctic cold.
 Ground Blizzard Possible!
-Dangerous wind chills Low: -13.
+Dangerous wind chills.
 High: -10.

 FIRST ALERT WEATHER DAY - FRIDAY: Arctic Cold.
 Windier still.
 Ground Blizzard Possible.
 Low: -11.
 High: -8.